W32.AIDetectMalware

 Undo W32.AIDetectMalware changes made to different system settings

 It’s possible that W32.AIDetectMalware has affected various parts of your system, making changes to their settings.
 This can enable the malware to stay on the computer or automatically reinstall itself after you’ve seemingly deleted it.
-Therefore, you need to check the following elements by going to the Start Menu, searching for specific system elements that may have been affected, and pressing Enter to open them and see if anything has been changed there without your approval.
-Then you must undo any unwanted W32.AIDetectMalware changes were made to these settings in the way shown below:
+Therefore, you need to check the following elements by going to the Start Menu, searching for them, and pressing Enter to open them and to see if anything has been changed there without your approval.
+Then you must undo any unwanted changes made to these settings in the way shown below:

 - DNS